NestJS

 Create an HTTP cloud function

-- Function Type: Select [HTTP cloud function]
+- Function Type: Selection of HTTP cloud function

-- Function name: Input
+- Function Name: Enter

-Upload code
+Upload the code

 - Runtime environment: Select

-Node.js 18.15(recommended) or other supported versions - Automatic Dependency Installation: Enable
+Node.js 18.15(recommended) or other supported versions - Automatic dependency installation: Enable

-Complete deployment Click the "Create" button and wait for the deployment to complete.
+Complete the deployment Click the "Create" button and wait for deployment to complete

-Method 2: CLI Deployment (Coming Soon)
+Method 2: CLI Deployment

-After successful deployment, you can refer to Accessing Cloud Functions via HTTP to configure custom domain access for
+After successful deployment, you can refer to Accessing Cloud Functions via HTTP to set up custom domain access to the

-You can test the following APIs:
+You can test the following endpoints:

-- Root Path:
+- Root path:

-/- Express Welcome Page - Health Check:
+/- Express welcome page - Health Check:

-/health- View Application Status
+/health- View application status

 Best Practices